 - Impaired blood flow

+- X-ray.
 Using low levels of radiation, X-rays are a good tool to visualize bone.
-But X-rays sometimes have problems revealing fractures where the bone is merely cracked.
 X-rays are painless and take only a few minutes to complete.

+- CT scan.
 CT scans can often uncover wrist or hand fractures that X-rays might miss.
 Injuries to soft tissues and blood vessels also are easier to see on CT scans.
 This technology takes X-rays from a variety of angles and combines them to depict cross-sectional slices of your body's internal structures.

-The test is painless and usually takes less than 20 minutes.
+- Magnetic resonance imaging (MRI).
 MRI uses radio waves and a powerful magnet to produce detailed images of bone and soft tissues.
 It is much more sensitive than X-rays and can identify very small fractures and ligament injuries.
-The procedure is painless, but some people feel claustrophobic in the narrow tunnel within the MRI machine.

 If the broken ends of the bone aren't aligned properly, your doctor will need to manipulate the pieces back into their proper positions — a process called fracture reduction.
 Depending on the amount of pain and swelling you have, you may need a muscle relaxant, a sedative or even a general anesthetic before this procedure.